imaguila/Replication_Package_evidence-based_stakeholder_identification/README.md

 # Replication Package:  evidence-based stakeholder identification .....

-This repository contains the replication datasets for the paper **"................."** by  José del Sagrado and Isabel M. del Águila  (Department of Informatics, University of Almería).
+This repository contains the replication datasets for the paper **"Evidence-based stakeholder identification and conflict management in a requirements prioritisation context"** by  José del Sagrado and Isabel M. del Águila  (Department of Informatics, University of Almería).

 ## Overview